VIS

 Environment parameters should be set using the set command from the VIS shell

-(e.g. vis> set amc_prove_false).
+(e.g. vis> set amc_prove_false

+Specifies grouping method.
+Grouping method is a method for grouping number of latches into single subsystem.
+Two methods are supported.
 Grouping based on hierarchy<code>(default) : The method groups latches based on the hierarchy of the system.
 Normally, complex circuits are designed in multiple processes.
 Furthermore, processes form a hierarchy.
 The method uses this information provided by the original design.
 When a design described in high level description language is transformed into low level BLIF format, the processes are transformed into subcircuits.
 The method groups those latches that are within same subcircuit.

 Grouping based on latch dependencies(latch_dependency): The method groups those latches that are closely related.
 Closely related latches are those who has many (transitive) connections between them.